 One of the documents that you will receive in our on-boarding package is our preferred vendors list.
 This list is full of credible, reputable vendors that we have worked with.
 Most of them offer discounts between 10-30% of the total cost.
 This can save you hundreds or even thousands depending on the size of your wedding.

-The average cost of a wedding coordinator in Canada, according to a study by Wedding Wire is $1850.
+The average cost of a wedding coordinator in Canada, according to a study by Wedding Wire is $1850 and can go up to $3000.
 Keep this figure in mind when scouting out planners.
-Also note that with hundreds in savings because of the preferred vendors list that your planner has provided you with, you technically aren’t paying that full $1850.
+Also note that with hundreds in savings because of the preferred vendors list that your planner has provided you with, you technically aren't paying that full amount.

 Additionally, as part of the code of ethics set out by the WPIC, any certified planner can not be taking any kick backs (or commission) from the vendors you are hiring.
 We pass our discounts and benefits directly on to you as a client.